Automattic/jetpack/projects/plugins/jetpack/readme.txt

 == Changelog ==
 ### 13.3-a.3 - 2024-03-18
 #### Enhancements
-- AI Assistant: provide per block quick actions to make them more relevant.
+- AI Assistant: Provide per-block quick actions to make them more relevant.
 - General: Only show installation errors on plugins page.
-- Newsletters: ensure blog stats and top posts blocks do not render in email newsletters.
+- Newsletters: Ensure blog stats and top posts blocks do not render in email newsletters.
 - Sharing: Add a Bluesky sharing button.
 - Sharing: Add Native (Web Share) button to Sharing Buttons block.